labgem/PPanGGOLiN/docs/user/PangenomeAnalyses/pangenomeCluster.md

 ppanggolin cluster -p pangenome.h5 --no_defrag
 ```

-In any case and whichever pipeline you use, in the end, the gene families will be saved in the 'pangenome.h5' given as input.
+In all cases, whichever pipeline you use, the gene families will end up in the 'pangenome.h5' file you enter as input.